methodphoto/tablier/index.md

 I am based in Enfield, North London.
 For cupcakes and celebration cakes, collection is preferred.
 Delivery can sometimes be arranged within the local area for a nominal fee, but this depends upon my baking schedule.

 Larger tiered cakes can be delivered and set up at your event venue for a fee of £30 plus my return mileage (and any congestion charges).
 I have delivered to some wide-ranging locations including Hertfordshire, Essex, Norfolk, Sussex, Hampshire, Devon as well as Central London and London postcodes.

-## <span id="flavours">REVIEWS</span>

-There are a large number of customer reviews and recommendations on my Tablier Cakes Facebook page - all of them have given me a rating of five stars.